Select Page

 The photos in this piece are the work of Photographer/Writer Gary Fultz

-“There are many things we don’t have language for,” our instructor Tolu said last Saturday in the One to One Care class I attend.
+“There are many things we don’t have language for,” our instructor Tolu said last Saturday in the One to One Care training I attend.
 It made me stop.
 She continued.
 “Often we don’t have words to express or explain what we’re feeling.
 This can cause a sense of hopelessness.
 We need to create space for others to talk, not only about trauma but everyday life, without the concern of having to make sense.”

 For someone who is always trying to get her words right, I exhaled.
 In other words, we need to create space to allow people to just be.
 Doesn’t God do that for us?